 That being said, although moderate sunshine can improve your health, too much sun can cause skin issues.

 Drinking water is essential to living life comfortably.
-In terms of recommend amounts of water, you should drink roughly two liters of water each day – or eight glasses.
-Drinking water helps improve the health of your joints and helps by flushing out toxins from your body that can contribute to muscle soreness.
+After all, water makes up about 60% of the adult human body.
+Experts recommend that drinking roughly two liters of water each day – or eight glasses.
+In doing so, you will improve the health of your joints and flush out toxins from your body that can contribute to muscle soreness.

-If you feel the onset of pain, it is best to start by hydrating yourself properly. practice mindfulness, make sure you take time to get your blood circulating, and find ways to distract yourself from pain so you can focus on enjoying life more.
+If you feel the onset of pain, it is best to start by hydrating yourself properly, practice mindfulness, make sure you take time to get your blood circulating, and find ways to distract yourself from pain so you can focus on enjoying life.